AramZS/aramzs.xyz/src/content/noteworthy/2025-08-20-zohran-mamdani-is-the-leader-nyc-needs-for-innovation-and-entrepreneurship-anil-dash.md

 description: "And that there is future in community"
 cite:
   name: >-
-    Zohran Mamdani is the leader NYC needs for innovation and entrepreneurship - Anil Dash
+    Zohran Mamdani is the leader NYC needs for innovation and entrepreneurship
   author: Anil Dash
   href: >-
     https://www.anildash.com/2025/08/20/zohran_mamdani_is_the_nyc_innovation_leader/